benktesh/popularmoviestwo/ReadMe.txt

-TODO Lists:
+Notes for Stage 2:
-- Use styles in layout
+- Please replace api key in apiData.xml for key "api_key"
-- Add unit tests
+- Screens2.gif shows some shots of the app on emulator

 Sources for Stage 2: